paul-hammant/tbd/content/monorepos/index.md

 change is quick/easy this time (not requiring Branch By Abstraction) step 1 shows the single commit that changes wheel for everyone.
 After the commit/push, running again shows the application focused team checkout - either 'Car' or 'Segue'.

+### Sparse checkouts

+Both Subversion and Git have a 'sparse checkout' capability, which exactly facilitates this sort of thing.
+At team wanting to have their own gcheckout would have some scripting of sprase checkouts.
+Perforce has a 'client spec' capability that is more or less the same.

+{{< warning title="Risk of chaotic directory layout" >}}
+Google's co-mingled applications and services site within highly structured and uniform source trees.
+A Java developer from one project team, instantly recognizes the directory structure for another team's application or service.
+That goes across languages too.
+The design for the directory layout needs to be enforced globally.
+You can see that in the way that Buck and Bazel structure things, even for unit, integration and functional tests.
+If you cannot overhaul the directory structure of your entire world of project source, do not entertain a monorepo.
+{{< /warning >}}

 ## The diamond dependency problem